dorm7/django_kss/README.rst

-Installed APP Settings
+Settings
 ======================

-in settings.py
+in yout settings.py

-Add the two app,
+Add the app,

 .. code-block:: python